 The Whole Person

-This is why True Vineyard hired Olive Muhawenimana, the Head Counselor of True Vineyard's Counseling Program.
-Olive earned her Bachelor's Degree in Clinical Psychology from the National University of Rwanda and joined the True Vinyeard staff in 2014.
-Olive, with the help of her assistant Marie Claire Umurewa, provides care for each of the 44 women hired by True Vineyard, including the children of women who are living with HIV/AIDS.
-True Vineyard has been providing personalized one-on-one counseling to each woman since the fall of 2012, when Katie Scraford, a former volunteer, initially developed the counseling program.
+This is why True Vineyard hired Olive Muhawenimana, the Lead Counselor of True Vineyard's counseling program.
+Olive earned her Bachelor's Degree in Clinical Psychology from the National University of Rwanda and joined the True Vinyard staff in 2014.
+Olive, with the help of her assistant Marie Claire Umurewa, provides care for each of the 122 women hired.
+True Vineyard has been providing group and individual counseling for each woman since 2012.

 The Whole Community

 2014 marked the twentieth anniversary of the 1994 Genocide against the Tutsi.
 During this time, it became clear that many Rwandans were reliving the traumatic episodes they endured during that 100-day period.
 We realized we were equipped to provide a broader spectrum of emotional care to the entire Musanze District through the counseling program we had been using with our own ladies, and wanted to spread the healing that comes from counseling beyond our walls and into Rwanda.

 In the spring of 2013, True Vineyard hosted a Lay Counselor Training Program for Rwandan community leaders who were interested in committing to a ten-week course.
 During this time, these leaders learned how to offer trauma counseling to members of their own community.
 Community leaders from nearby villages were invited to take part in this comprehensive and free training to equip lay counselors to care for their community members.